algesten/ureq/README.md

   TLS implementation, `native-tls` is never picked up as a default or used by the crate level convenience calls (`ureq::get` etc) – it must be configured on the agent.
 The `native-certs` feature does nothing for `native-tls`.
-* `gzip` enables automatically requesting gzip-compressed responses and decompressing them.
+* `gzip` enables requests of gzip-compressed responses and decompresses them.
+This is enabled by default.
-* `brotli` enables automatically requesting Brotli-compressed responses and decompressing them.
+* `brotli` enables requests brotli-compressed responses and decompresses them.

 ## Plain requests